|

 of the credit to his training with Blackburn and a midseason change

 in diet.
+"I used

 to think increasing strength and flexibility didn't go hand-in-hand,"